aoihd/RSM/README.md

 The supplementary material (video) of our method can be found at: https://www.bilibili.com/video/BV1nu4y1a7LT

+All defect images can be found at: https://pan.baidu.com/s/12FwOAUF-t9S1JvjddbdFQg password：te9x

-We will publish our code soon.
+We will publish our code and dataset soon.
 <img width="972" alt="方法图" src="https://github.com/aoihd/RSM/assets/141041853/431bc7ee-4c5d-4f04-85ff-6535eef80999">

-All defect images can be found in the following links.

 User interface
 ![微信图片_20231030230537](https://github.com/aoihd/RSM/assets/141041853/68b73612-ac09-4890-8a04-e9f39414e975)